 Reporting obligation Frequency Timing Type 1 breaches As required Within two business days of detection.
 Type 2 breaches As required Within 30 calendar days of detection.
-Material breaches As required As soon as practicable Compliance with Electricity Distribution Code clause 5.5.1 Monthly Within 10 business days of the start of the following month.
+Material breaches As required As soon as practicable Annual report Annually • For the period 1 July to 30 June - on or before 31 August.
+Compliance with Electricity Distribution Code clause 5.5.1 Monthly Within 10 business days of the start of the following month.
 Embedded generator connection timeframe indicators Quarterly For the period 1 July to 30 September - on or before 31 October.
 This applies from the September 2022 quarter submission that is due by 31 October 2022.
 For the period 1 October to 31 December - on or before 31 January.
 For the period 1 January to 31 March - on or before 30 April.
 For the period 1 April to 30 June - on or before 31 July.
-Unplanned interruption data Quarterly Annual reconciliation For the period 1 July to 30 September - no more than 60 business days after 30 September.
+Unplanned outage data Quarterly Annual reconciliation For the period 1 July to 30 September - no more than 60 business days after 30 September.
 This applies from the September 2021 quarter submission that is due no more than 60 business days after 30 September 2022.
 For the period 1 October to 31 December - no more than 60 business days after 31 December.
 For the period 1 January to 31 March - no more than 60 business days after 31 March.
 For the period 1 April to 30 June - no more than 60 business days after 30 June.
 For financial years from 1 July 2021 onwards - on or before 31 October following the end of that financial year.
-Guaranteed service level data Annual For financial years from 1 July 2022 onwards - on or before 31 October following the end of that financial year.
-This applies from the 2021-22 submission that is due by 31 October 2022.
+Guaranteed service level data Annual For calendar years from 1 January 2022 onwards - on or before 30 April following the end of that calendar year.
+This applies from the 2021 submission that is due by 30 April 2022.
+Voltage performance Quarterly For the quarter December 2021 to February 2022 to be reported in the month following the reporting period (e.g., March 2022).